coszeros/ACL-2022-submission/README.md

-# CAB

-Source code of the CAB model.
+The source code of our ACL 2022 submission.